 - What do you need to know?
 This is the most important part of the problem.
-If you don’t know exactly what the problem is, then you can’t come up with possible solutions for it.
+If you don’t know exactly what the problem is, you can’t come up with possible solutions.

 - What’s the relationship between the two?
+Here is where the heavy brainstorming happens.
 This is where your skills and abilities come into play.
 The previous steps set you up to find many potential solutions to your problem, regardless of its type.